-The codes, categories and emerging theories were constantly compared by controlling whether they made sense regarding the research question and the objective domain.
-Samples that no longer gave more insights were stored in a group labelled "not interesting" to ensure that the most relevant and interesting logs were saturated first.
-It was assumed that the samples collected in the initial search could lead to an adequate theory in this paper.
-However, there was always a possibility that the current data set was too narrow.
-Therefore the techniques of snowballing~\cite{penrod2003discussion} and data triangulation~\cite{corbin2014basics} were systematically applied.
+The codes, categories, and emerging theories were constantly compared to see whether they made sense regarding the research questions and the objective domain.
+The initial samples could have led to an adequate theory in this study.
+However, there was always a possibility that the data set was too narrow.
+Therefore, we conducted data saturation~\cite{penrod2003discussion,corbin2014basics} to discover additional samples through snowball sampling~\cite{penrod2003discussion} and data triangulation~\cite{corbin2014basics}, providing a rich data set with multiple perspectives.
+Snowball sampling helped find additional samples and links not part of the initial dataset.
+For instance, the IRC chat had inconsistencies on the 2015 event (version 0.10.0), where samples were missing from 2015-06-03, 2015-06-04, and 2015-06-05.
+Other samples revealed how this consensus failure was caused by lazy validation and spy-mining~\cite{bitmex2017spy}.

-The data saturation process led to additional findings not identified in the initial data collection phase.
-The findings could, for instance, be missing links from one of the resources used in the data collection, or it could be an article from the Bitcoin Project's website~\cite{bitcoin.org}, a blog post, or a video.
-These new samples were systematically collected by applying the snowballing technique.
-Then they were also included in the data set if they were relevant to the research question, which gave a significant amount of additional samples from resources other than the initially collected ones.

-Data triangulation was applied between the different resources to see the same phenomena from different perspectives.
-It was possible to figure out that when something important happened in one place, there would probably be more to read about from other samples.
-This gave a rich data set with multiple perspectives and helped when, for instance, the IRC chat had inconsistencies on the 2015 event (version 0.10.0) where 2015-07-03, 2015-07-04, and 2015-07-05 are missing.
-Many other samples revealed how this specific consensus failure was caused by custom and lazy validation, as well as spy-mining~\cite{bitmex2017spy}.